Interesting Facts About Abraham Lincoln For Kids

 14. He was assassinated.

-These are some Abraham Lincoln facts for kids.
-His childhood struggles and how he emerged as one of the greatest leaders despite all the struggles can be an inspiration for children.
-It can teach kids how hard work helps one achieve success.
-These facts about Abraham Lincoln will also help your child learn more about the former President of the USA and one of the most famous personalities of the world.
+These are some of Abraham Lincoln’s cool facts for kids.
+His childhood struggles and how he emerged as one of the greatest leaders can be an inspiration for children.
+These facts will also help your child learn about the former President of the USA and one of the world’s most famous personalities.